High Powered Representation & Personalized Service

 When the charge is for a crime considered a misdemeanor, the prosecutor will file an information, which is the official charging document describing the crime the state alleges that you committed.

 Once information has been filed, you will have an arraignment on your Georgia criminal charges.
 At the arraignment, the judge will inform you of the charges ask for a plea of guilty or not guilty.
-If you have a criminal defenses Attorney, you likely won't have to say anything at the arraignment.
+If you have a Georgia Criminal Attorney, you likely won't have to say anything at the arraignment.
 If you do not have an attorney, the judge will appoint a public defender if you cannot afford then.

 The next step is a hearing where the defendant first appears with their attorney.
 At this hearing, the judge generally sets a trial date and a plea deadline, which is the date by which the prosecutor and defendant must agree on conditions on a plea agreement if there is one.